S. #lung adj. “heavy” (Category: Heavy, Weighty)

 Sindarin adjective meaning “heavy” attested only in the name Mablung “Heavy Hand” (S/185).
 Given this name’s Quenya cognate Q. Lungumá (VT47/19), S. lung probably developed from primitive *✶lungŭ, where the [u] was prevented from become [o] by the presence of the nasal [ŋ].

 After Tolkien abandoned the Ilkorin language, Mablung would have become a Sindarin name, and Tolkien needed a new etymology for it.
-Judging by its new Quenya cognate Lungumá (VT47/19), it seems that Tolkien revised the primitive form of this word from ✶lungā to ✶lungŭ, as describe above.
+Judging by its later Quenya cognate Lungumá (VT47/19), it seems that Tolkien revised the primitive form of this word from ✶lungā to ✶lungŭ, as described above, possibly a restoration of its etymology from the 1920s.
 This meant there was no a-affection in the Sindarin development, making S. lung the Sindarin form of the word.

 Neo-Sindarin: I personally prefer S. lung for the Sindarin word for “heavy”, but some Neo-Sindarin authors use the reformed word ᴺS. ^long, based on the Noldorin word lhong in The Etymologies, switching to a voiced [l] because the unvoicing of initial [l], [r] does not happen in Sindarin phonology.
 This is not entirely consistent with my prefered Neo-Quenya word fof “heavy”: lunga; I assume there was some divergent evolution in Sindarin and Quenya for this word.